 Unfortunately for the theory, it would seem that no such treatment will ever be forthcoming because the task is, for all practical purposes, impossible.
 The numbers of injustices perpetrated throughout history, both within nations and between them, are enormous and the necessary details of the vast majority of injustices are unavailable.
 Even if the details of the injustices were available, the counterfactual causal chains could not be reliably determined.
 As Derek Parfit has pointed out, in a different context, even the people who would have been born would have been different (Parfit 1986).
 As a consequence, it is difficult to see how Nozick’s entitlement theory could provide guidance as to what the current distribution of material holdings should be or what distributions or redistributions are legitimate or illegitimate.
 (Indeed Nozick suggests, for instance, the Difference Principle may be the best implementation of the principle of rectification.)
 Although Nozick is fairly candid about this consequence, many of his supporters and critics have ignored it and have carried on a vigorous debate as though, contrary to Nozick’s own statement, his theory can be used to evaluate the justice of current economic distributions.

-Libertarians usually advocate a system in which there are exclusive property rights, with the role of the government restricted to the protection of these property rights.
+Classical libertarians such as Nozick usually advocate a system in which there are exclusive property rights, with the role of the government restricted to the protection of these property rights.
 The property rights commonly rule out taxation for purposes other than raising the funds necessary to protect property rights.
-One of the strongest critiques of any attempt to institute such a system of legally protected strong property rights comes, as we have seen, from Nozick's theory itself — there seems no obvious reason to give strong legal protection to property rights which have arisen through violations of the just principles of acquisition and transfer.
+One of the strongest critiques of any attempt to institute such a system of legally protected strong property rights comes, as we have seen, from Nozick’s theory itself—there seems no obvious reason to give strong legal protection to property rights which have arisen through violations of the just principles of acquisition and transfer.
 But putting this critique to one side for a moment, what other arguments are made in favor of exclusionary property rights?

 Nozick candidly accepts that he does not himself give a systematic moral justification of the exclusionary property rights he advocates: ‘This book does not present a precise theory of the moral basis of individual rights.’
 (Nozick, p.xiv) But others have tried to provide more systematic justifications of similar rights (Lomasky, Steiner) or to develop, more fully, justifications to which Nozick alludes.

 In addition to the arguments from self-ownership, and the requirement to treat people as ends in themselves, the most common other route for trying to justify exclusive property rights has been to argue that they are required for the maximization of freedom and/or liberty or the minimization of violations of these (Hayek 1960).
 As an empirical claim though, this appears to be false.
-If we compare countries with less exclusionary property rights (e.g. more taxation) with countries with more exclusionary property regimes, we see no systematic advantage in freedoms/liberties enjoyed by people in the latter countries.
-(Of course, we do see a difference in distribution of such freedoms/liberties in the latter countries, the richer have more and the poorer less, while in the former they are more evenly distributed.)
-Now if libertarians restrict what counts as a valuable freedom/liberty (and discount other freedoms/liberties people value), it will follow that exclusionary property rights are required to maximize freedom/liberty or to minimize violations of these.
+If we compare countries with less exclusionary property rights (e.g. more taxation) with countries with more exclusionary property regimes, we see no systematic advantage in freedoms or liberties enjoyed by people in the latter countries.
+(Of course, we do see a difference in distribution of such freedoms or liberties.
+In the latter countries, the richer have more and the poorer less, while in the former they are more evenly distributed.)
+Now if libertarians restrict what counts as a valuable freedom/liberty (and discount other freedoms/liberties people value), it will follow that exclusionary property rights are required to maximize freedom and/or liberty or to minimize violations of these.
 But the challenge for these libertarians is to show why only their favored liberties and freedoms are valuable, and not those which are weakened by a system of exclusive property rights.

-The distributive principles so far outlined, with the exception of strict egalitarianism, are often described as falling under the broad classification of liberalism — they both inform, and are the product of, the liberal democracies which have emerged over the last two centuries.
-Lumping them together this way, though clumsy, makes the task of understanding the emergence of feminist critiques (and the subsequent positive theories) much easier.
+The distributive principles so far outlined, with the exception of strict egalitarianism, are often described as falling under the broad classification of liberalism—they both inform, and are the product of, the liberal democracies which have emerged over the last two centuries.
+Lumping them together this way, though somewhat clumsy, makes the task of understanding the emergence of feminist critiques (and the subsequent positive theories) much easier.

 While issues about neutrality and personal liberty go beyond debates about distributive justice they also have application within these debates.
 The feminist critics recognize that liberalism correctly identifies the government as one potential source of oppression against individuals, and therefore recommends powerful political protections of individual liberty.
 They argue, however, that liberal theories of distributive justice are unable to address the oppression which surfaces in the so-called private sphere of government non-interference.
 Susan Moller Okin, for example, documents the effects of the institution of the nuclear family, arguing that the consequence of this institution is a position of systematic material and political inequality for women.
 Standard liberal theories, committed to neutrality in the private sphere, seem powerless to address (or sometimes even recognize) striking and lasting inequalities for women, minorities, or historically oppressed racial groups, when these are merely the cumulative effect of individuals’ free behavior.
 Okin and others demonstrate, for example, that women have substantial disadvantages in competing in the market because of childrearing responsibilities which are not equally shared with men.
 As a consequence, any theory relying on market mechanisms, including most liberal theories, will yield systems which result in women systematically having less income and wealth than men.
 Thus, feminists have challenged contemporary political theorists to rethink the boundaries of political authority in the name of securing a just outcome for women and other historically oppressed groups.